-Gabriele Cento Guitar player and Arranger I like almost everything wich is acoustic, ready to track your guitars from strumm to fingerstyle.
+Guitar player and Arranger I like almost everything which is acoustic, but I really enjoy electric as well.
+Ready to track your guitars from strumming to fingerstyle, from clean comping to lead solo!

-I can track guitar parts for your song working with both electric and acoustic set, teacher and live performer addicted to recording process and music technology.
+I can track your song working with both electric and acoustic set, only through best studio equipment.
+Teacher and live performer addicted to recording process and music technology.

 - 2011 Creamusica 01 - Various Artists - track #2 - GUITARS (IT)